Why choose this course

 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.

-The course modules are delivered across two academic semesters with lectures most often on a Wednesday and Thursday, following an intensive 3 week introduction which normally consists of 4 days teaching a week and one day of self-taught study.
+The course modules are delivered across two academic semesters with lectures most often on a Wednesday and Thursday.

 There may be occasions when the delivery of your teaching is supported by postgraduate research students.
 The University has a set of procedures that govern the use of postgraduate research students in this way.